‘Wynonna Earp’ was saved by queer fans. The show’s creators are returning the favor with the gayest season yet.

 The fan family mobilized in full force to save the show.
 There were billboards in Times Square, petitions garnering hundreds of signatures and Twitter campaigns.
 The hashtag #FightForWynonna became a rallying cry directed at Syfy.

-“Networks are definitely paying attention, and they’re definitely looking at what’s happening in the hashtag and who’s replying to them,” explained Megan Townsend, director of Entertainment Research and Analysis at GLAAD.
+“Networks are definitely paying attention, and they’re definitely looking at what’s happening in the hashtag and who’s replying to them,” explained Megan Townsend, director of entertainment research and analysis at GLAAD.

 Queer fans have a history of rallying around the shows that depict them.
 “Sense8,” a sci-fi thriller on Netflix helmed by Lana and Lilly Wachowski, was not renewed for a third season in 2018 and fans were left reeling for some closure to the complex narrative.
 Netflix followed the fans’ charge and “Sense8” got a 151-minute wrap-up movie.